teemutammela/contentful-bash-backup/README.md

 If the `-f` parameter was selected, asset files can be found in the directories `/<target_dir>/downloads.ctfassets.net/` and `/<target_dir/images.ctfassets.net/`.
 Please note, that to in order to avoid duplicate files, asset file directories are _not_ compressed which can consume a fair amount of storage space.

 __NOTE!__ Downloading asset files can be a lengthy process and can potentially deplete your bandwidth quota depending on your subscription model.
 Please refer to Contentful's [Fair Use Policy](https://www.contentful.com/r/knowledgebase/fair-use/) documentation for further details.

-## Disclaimer

-Contentful Bash Back-up is distributed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) and comes with ABSOLUTELY NO WARRANTY.
-The author assumes no responsibility of data loss or any other unintended side-effect.